Monty Montgomery (producer)

 Monty Montgomery is an American film producer, director, actor and screenwriter.

 Montgomery is best known for his work as producer on films such as Wild at Heart and The Portrait of a Lady.
-He co-directed one film, The Loveless (1981).
+He co-directed one film The Loveless (1981) with Kathryn Bigelow.

 Montgomery is also known for playing the role of The Cowboy in the David Lynch film Mulholland Drive.